BAM-PFA/pymm/readme.md

 - [Installation](#installation)
 - [Usage](#usage)

 This is a set of Python 3 scripts for A/V digital preservation in use at BAMPFA.
 It is based on [mediamicroservices](https://github.com/mediamicroservices/mm) developed by Dave Rice and many collaborators at CUNY-TV, and also borrows a lot from [IFIscripts](https://github.com/kieranjol/IFIscripts) from the Irish Film Institute/Kieran O'Leary.
 I have tried to make it as generally applicable as possible, but there is a good amount that is institutionally specific to BAMPFA.
-In particular, the metadata mappings and assumptions about file formats/digitization target formats.
+In particular, this includes the metadata mappings and assumptions about file formats/digitization target formats.

 Tested on Mac (El Capitan and Sierra), and on Ubuntu 16.04....

-`pymm` is now embedded as part of a Flask webapp, [edith](https://github.com/BAM-PFA/edith), being used at BAMPFA for digital preservation.
+`pymm` is now embedded as part of a Flask webapp, [EDITH](https://github.com/BAM-PFA/edith), being used at BAMPFA for digital preservation.

 ## Dependencies
 ### Nonstandard python libraries:
-* python-levenshtein
+* python-levenshtein (`pip3 install python-levenshtein`)
-* lxml
+* lxml (`pip3 install lxml`)

 ### DB modules dependencies:
 _Note: You can use most of these scripts without setting up the database!
 You just won't be able to use the database reporting functions._
 * MySQL Connector/Python is used for MySQL access:
     * On a Mac: Try `brew install mysql-connector-c` and `pip3 install mysql-connector`, which may reaquire `brew install protobuf`.
 If that fails then try `pip3 install mysql-connector==2.1.6` for a version that is not so picky about Protobuf.